Athletic Training, MS

 3 Semester Credit Hours (3 Lecture Hours)

 SMED 5343 provides the general knowledge and application of athletic training administration including facility design, insurance claims, liability issues, and injury and treatment records.
 This course is designed to engage students in critical thinking and to challenge them to begin to think about their lives from a professional leadership perspective.
-This course is in line with the current Role Delineation Study from the BOC.
+This course is in line with the current Role Delineation Study and Practice Analysis from the BOC.

 SMED 5390 Special Topics